chaturkurma/Project-Milestone-01/docs/projectProcurementManagement/procurementManagementPlan.md

 ### ii.
 Organization’s Background: ABC is software development company whose main business focus is to develop web applications for transportation systems.

 ### iii.
 Basic Requirements:
 a.
-Convert a web application to mobile application platform.
+Convert a web application to mobile application platform. <br>
 b.
-Should be compatible with android and iOS.
+Should be compatible with android and iOS. <br>

 ### iv.
 Hardware and Software Environment:
-Android and iOS compatible.
+Android and iOS compatible.<br>
-•	Android devices from version 8.1
+•	Android devices from version 8.1 <br>
-•	iOS devices from iOS 7.0 should support.
+•	iOS devices from iOS 7.0 should support. <br>
-•	XCode IDE is to be used.
+•	XCode IDE is to be used. <br>
-•	Android studio 1.5 compatibility.
+•	Android studio 1.5 compatibility. <br>
-•	Swift version 9 compatibility.
+•	Swift version 9 compatibility. <br>
-Use of MySQL and Oracle as the main databases.
+Use of MySQL and Oracle as the main databases. <br>

 ### v.
-RFP Process description: The organization uses sophisticated hardware and software devices.
+RFP Process description:
+The organization uses sophisticated hardware and software devices.
 The storage servers are expected to maintain overload so the server capacity should be increased.
 The platform must be compatible.

 ### vi.
-Statement of work and Schedule Information: This whole process would take around 12 days of time to complete the whole process of installing the hardware and extending the storage capacity.
+Statement of work and Schedule Information:
+This whole process would take around 12 days of time to complete the whole process of installing the hardware and extending the storage capacity.
 Inspecting the area of work for installing – 2 days, planning and moving hardware – 3 days, installing hardware – 5 days.
 Testing the installed devices – 2 days.

 ### vii.
 Possible Appendices:

 a.
-Current platform Overview - current platform (Hardware/Software) need to be upgraded for the transportation systems.
+Current platform Overview - current platform (Hardware/Software) need to be upgraded for the transportation systems. <br>
 b.
-System Requirements contain advanced extendable storage devices and system compatibility.
+System Requirements contain advanced extendable storage devices and system compatibility.<br>
 c.
-Required Contents of Vendor’s Response to RFP.
+Required Contents of Vendor’s Response to RFP. <br>
 d.
-Model Contract: The project must be completed and the deliverables to be handed over to ABC organization.
+Model Contract: The project must be completed and the deliverables to be handed over to ABC organization. <br>